infobyte/faraday/CHANGELOG/current/add_filter_by_port_int_host_view.md

-Add filter by a port in the hosts view
+Allow filtering hosts by its service's ports in the Web UI